1995–96 California Golden Bears men's basketball team

 The 1995–96 California Golden Bears men's basketball team represented the University of California, Berkeley as a member of the Pacific-10 Conference during the 1995–96 season.

 Led by head coach Todd Bozeman, the Bears finished the regular season with a 11–7 record in the Pac-10, placing them fourth behind UCLA, Arizona, and Stanford.
-The Bears would receive an at-large bid into the NCAA tournament where they were eliminated by Iowa State in the opening round.
+The Bears received an at-large bid to the NCAA tournament, where they were eliminated by Iowa State in the opening round.

 The Golden Bears finished the season with an overall record of 17–11, but that record was adjusted to 2–26 due to NCAA infractions.
 Following the season, in late summer, head coach Todd Bozeman resigned his position.